Indios de Ciudad Juárez (baseball)

-The Indios de Ciudad Juárez were a Minor League Baseball club which played in several leagues during 23 seasons spanning 1946–1984.
-The Indios were based in Ciudad Juárez, in the Mexican state of Chihuahua.
-The team also was known as the Ciudad Juárez Indios or the Juarez Indios.
+The Indios de Ciudad Juárez are a Mexican semiprofessional baseball club based in Ciudad Juárez, Chihuahua that plays in the Chihuahua State Baseball League.
+The Indios played as a professional team in several leagues during 23 seasons spanning 1946–1984, most notably in the Mexican League from 1973 to 1984.
+The team has also been known as the Ciudad Juárez Indios or the Juarez Indios.
 The team's name was chosen to honor statesman Benito Juárez, who described himself as the son of Indians of the primitive race of the country.

+History

 Early history

 Organized Mexican baseball started in 1937, when a league featuring teams from the cities of México, Tampico and Veracruz played a modest 25 game schedule.
 Gradually increasing the number of games, the independent Mexican baseball circuit was playing nearly a 100-game schedule by the end of World War II.

 At the beginning, teams in the Mexican League, which played in the winter, included on their rosters baseball stars of the Negro National League.
 Prohibited from playing in Organized Baseball, the African-Americans ballplayers were welcomed and excelled in Mexico.
 For instance, in 1938 Martín Dihigo posted an 18-2 record and a 0.90 earned run average as a pitcher, while winning the batting title with a solid .387 average.
 Two years later, Cool Papa Bell won the Triple Crown, while batting .437 with 12 home runs and 79 runs batted in.